ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/zephyr/zephyr.md

 It contains the compiler, assembler, linker and other programs needed for building Zephyr applications.

 Download, verify, extract and setup the Zephyr SDK bundle, downloadable from the [Zephyr project on GitHub](https://github.com/zephyrproject-rtos/sdk-ng/releases).
+The instructions shown in this learning path are with version v0.16.0 of the SDK.

 ```bash { env_source="/shared/zephyrproject/.venv/bin/activate" }
 cd ~